maubanel/GMS2-Animation/README.md

 * Horizontal Movement.
 Have the ball move from left to right.
 * Squash and Stretch.
 Make the ball squish when hitting the ground and stretch on the bounce.
 * Animating a Run Cycle
-* Importing Animations
-* Player movement with keyboard and gamepad

 <br>